developerzohaib786/RESTfull-API/README.md

 - Fetch all users.
 - Fetch a specific user by ID.
 - Add a new user.
-- Update an existing user.
-- Delete a user.

 ## Prerequisites
 - Node.js installed (v14 or higher recommended).